 If you purchase common stock in this offering, you will pay more for your shares than the net tangible book value of your shares.
-As a result, you will incur immediate dilution of \$8.34 per share, representing the difference between the assumed initial public offering price of \$12.00 per share (the midpoint of the range on the cover of this prospectus) and our estimated pro forma net tangible book value per share as of December 31, 2017 of \$0.10.
+As a result, you will incur immediate dilution of \$7.47 per share, representing the difference between the initial public offering price of \$11.00 per share and our estimated pro forma net tangible book value per share as of December 31, 2017 of \$3.53.
 Accordingly, should we be liquidated at our book value, you would not receive the full amount of your investment.